An alphabetical listing of work shared at various Performance events. Click the shiny buttons for publication and other info.

 Silencing the Creaks or The Final Word

-My grandmother was definitely crucial in the development of love of and art.
+My grandmother played a crucial role in developing my love of and art.
 I do love her, despite her wanting me to go back to church and be straight….

 Tape 1, Side A, Song 1